josephmallari/dates-application/README.md

 I would have added some sort of animation given more time.
 I think that an application like this would have welcomed some sort of animation.

 Testing
 Given more time, I would have added unit testing.
-Mainly the funcionality behind adding a selected time and blocking out times that are selected.t
+Mainly the funcionality behind adding a selected time and blocking out times that are selected.

+Best Practices
+Since on my current employment we don't use React, and I've been working with other programming languages.
+I am slighly out of the loop when it comes to the newest most updated features and best practices of React if I missed any.
+Knowing that the library evolves and updates quite fast!

 ## Setup and installation